leandrocunha526/spacenews-reactnative/README.md

 Execute: `yarn start` (this uses expo-cli)

+or

+To use react-native CLI, Gadle, Metro and Bundle

+`npx react-native start`

+and

+`npx react-native run-android`

+Requires Android Studio and AVD.

 ## Features

 - The home screen displays the most recent articles in a list by cards, displaying title and publishedAt. [done]